Plastic guilt - the struggle is real

 After doing a little bit of research I just don't understand some of this unnecessary packaging and the materials used to make it, it's especially annoying when half of the packaging is recyclable and the other half isn't...like you were so close!
 I legitimately took a good 10 minutes finding out if my small yoghurt bottle was recyclable and found out the plastic wrap wasn't, this lead me to taking a sharp knife and digging down the side to try and remove it.
 I also found out that some receipts can't be recycled because they're coated with nasty chemicals that can be extremely harmful to the environment, just why??
 Bottle lids need to be taken off as they're not recyclable and can cause issues when it comes to sorting, crisp packets can't be recycled, toothpaste tubes SO MUCH CANT BE RECYCLED.

 A part of me didn't want to look into this further because I know I'm guilty of making so many recycling mistakes and it genuinely makes me feel so bad, especially being at home more and seeing how one household can produce so much waste!
-I understand that companies want to save money by using these materials or they may want their packaging to look prettier or, as my engineer boyfriend suggested, it could be the way machines are built to process the packaging.
+I understand that companies want to save money by using these materials or they may want their packaging to look prettier or it could be the way machines are built to process the packaging.

 I get it, things aren't going to change overnight and some of these materials are necessary, but there's definitely ways we can improve the situation.